Elemental Diet – What is it? How Does it Work? When is it Used? What to Expect During and Afterwards

 A professional can help you make these distinctions.

-• Diabetics or individuals with Adrenal Exhaustion may need to carefully consider elemental diets as an elemental diet can put a strain on our body’s ability to regulate blood sugar naturally.
+• Diabetics may need to carefully consider elemental diets as an elemental diet can put strain on our body’s ability to regulate blood sugar naturally.
 As we’re not eating as much food, our adrenals need to kick in to regulate blood sugar and they could be a little tapped to start.
-Individuals in these situations may consider substituting half of their calories with the elemental diet – research still supports results using this strategy.

 • It is possible that Fungal disorders may worsen while on an elemental diet for any extended period as the diets are high in simple carbohydrates.
-The Dextrose-Free version avoids this concern!
 I like to provide anti-fungal support alongside an elemental diet protocol in most cases anyway.

-• Those with eating disorders should also generally avoid elemental diets unless professionally recommended/supervised as it’s important to correctly account for your calorie needs.
+• Those with eating disorders should also generally avoid elemental diets unless professionally recommended/supervised.

-• Sometimes bad microbes will hide in “biofilm” – a matrix-like living environment that microbes produce to defend themselves from our immune system as well as outside agents.
+• Sometimes bad microbes will hide themselves in “biofilm” – a matrix-like living environment that microbes produce to defend themselves from our immune system as well as outside agents.
 Caprylic acid and enzymes mentioned above can help break down biofilm so that your other strategies work better!
-The medium-chain triglycerides prevalent in the dextrose-free powder also assist!

 • Hospitalized patients are at risk for Clostridium difficile infection.
-Hospitalized patients may also be candidates for elemental diets.
+Hospitalized patients may also be candidates for elemental diets by either shakes or tube feeding.
 So could an elemental diet increase risk of C. diff?
 The answer is that any associative risk is in the hospital environment and past/present antibiotic usage, not the elemental diet itself.
-It may also theoretically only become a risk with long-term elemental diets >14-days when the die-off of good bugs may begin.

 What to Expect while on an Elemental Diet